Choosing a Talent Agent

 ACTRA is not responsible for the business practices of any Talent Agencies operating in Alberta.

-If you have any questions, please contact Branch Representative Tina Alford (email@example.com).
+If you have any questions or would like to file a complaint, please contact Branch Representative Tina Alford (email@example.com).

 Ebbels Talent Alberta